Upcoming Event: Saturday, September 22, 2018 – Alateen Camp at First Covenant Church, 1145 C Street (at 12th Avenue and C Street)

 Purposes – teens come together to:Share experience, strength and hope with each other Discuss their difficulties Learn effective ways to cope with their problems Encourage one another Help each other understand the principles of the Al-Anon program Learn how to use the Twelve Steps and Alateen’s Twelve Traditions

-Click here for a hard copy of the Alateen flyer with schedule of meetings statewide
+Click the link for a hard copy of the Alateen schedule of meetings statewide: Master Al-Anon Alateen Mtg Schedule

 (IMPORTANT: This links to a site outside of Alaska Area Al-Anon.
 We have provided this link to offer you the most information on Al-Anon Alateen Family Groups.)